 By now we’ve all heard that old adage—content is king.
 In the context of RFPs, RFIs, and security questionnaires, the higher quality your content…the more efficient your responses will be.

 Your RFP content library is really the heart and soul of your response process.
 Without one, your team lacks quick access to company information that fuels the chaotic operations of RFP projects.

-While having an answer library to store responses is tremendously important, so is how your organization tends to that content.
+While having an Content Library to store responses is tremendously important, so is how your organization tends to that content.

-Let’s make life better for your response team by exploring a few methods for fine-tuning the hub of your entire RFP process…the answer library.
+Let’s make life better for your response team by exploring a few methods for fine-tuning the hub of your entire RFP process…the Content Library.

 Why clean up your RFP content library?

 Think of your RFP content library as your bedroom closet.
 Seasons change, so you have to swap out shorts for sweaters—clothes go out of style or they wear out.